Singapore fans mourn SHINee singer Jonghyun at Hong Lim Park memorial

 The organiser is not part of any SHINee or Jonghyun fan club.
 She put together the memorial with the help of a few friends.

-Many of the fans in the queue declined to say why they came down, saying they are "too upset to talk about it".
+Many of the fans in the queue declined to say why they came down, saying they are "too upset to talk about it", and one said that she could not talk about it without crying.

 Crystal Goh, 19, shared that Jonghyun and SHINee was a big inspiration to her and taking part in the memorial was a way to grieve with fellow fans.